nhayase/XROSS/README.md

 (3) XRR analysis → Open XRR Analysis Window from the main window.
 You need to load .xrfml file & "Run".

-(3) XRR analysis → Open Deposition Window from the main window.
+(4) Deposition Optimization → Open Deposition Window from the main window.
 You need to setup optical parameters & Run.

 ## Reference